East New Market, Maryland: 19th century

-Rise of Methodism

 With a congregation dating back to the period prior to the "Christmas Conference of 1784", what is currently believed to have been the first Methodist meeting house in the town was established in 1810 and known as "Union Chapel".
 Francis Asbury, 1st Bishop of the American Methodist (Episcopal) Church, held quarterly conferences there and noted in his journal enemy activity locally during the War of 1812.
 The chapel was built with an adjoining graveyard.
 A Greek revival structure was built circa 1848 at new location in the town and named "Trinity" replacing "Union Chapel" and with a separate cemetery on the town's outskirts established which some have come to believe was inspired by the "Cemetery Movement" of the period.

 Members of the Methodist movement had, from early on met in various places ranging from the homes of members to meeting houses provided for their use.
 From such a congregation, meeting in the home of one "Brother Ayers," the congregation gave rise to the seat of the Dorchester Circuit when it was formally created in 1804.
 From that circuit various circuits were later carved but records, as was customary church practice, always remained with the church that sat as the seat of the circuit.
 In this case seat of The Dorchester Circuit was with the congregation in New Market with its place of worship at Union Chapel and its later successor Trinity.
 Thus it is in effect the "mother circuit" to all others set off from the Dorchester Circuit.

 Union Chapel is the first known structure of the Methodist congregation in East New Market being built around 1810.
 It is believed to have been a frame structure with an attendant burial ground and sat on what is known in the 20th century as School or Academy Street, i.e. Md.
 State Rt.
 14 and Creamery Road.
 This structure served the congregation in the 1840s when a series of events marked a major shift in the church's and the local congregation's status.